arappl/Nigeria/README.md

 - sdr_subnational_boundaries.shx

 ## Analysis
 Run the file "Run-code.R".
-Potentially adjust it for running it on a cluster server and definitely adjust the location your local BayesX is run from.
+Potentially adjust it for running it on a **cluster server** (highly recommended) and definitely adjust the location your local BayesX is run from.
 The script will automatically call all the other scripts sequentially and generate the necessary output.

 ## Reproducibility
 This repository is equipped with a local library generated with renv.
 To use the same package versions used for the original analysis follow the prompt in RStudio upon opening the project and run "renv::restore()".